olimungo/planning-poker-v3/README.md

 # > PlanningPoker

-Planning Poker is a Web application build as a tool for estimating users' requests as described by the Scrum toolbox.
+Planning Poker is a Web application built as a tool for estimating users' requests as described by the Scrum toolbox.

 The app includes 2 main views which are automatically synchronised:

 - Board: displays the overview of the planning poker session.
 It could be a laptop, a tablet or any mobile phone.
-- Pig: each participant of the planning poker session uses its own device for selecting the story's estimate.
+- Pig: each participant of the planning poker session uses its own device for selecting the stories' estimate.

 There's no login, the app is based on a unique session id.